xblku/my-deploy-scripts/snippets/deployment-rollout.md

 # deployment rollout

-Captured 2025-09-24.
+Captured 2025-11-12.

-Context: readiness probe fired before migrations finished.
+Context: the runner image rebuilt from scratch on every job.